signalfx/splunk-otel-collector/README.md

 - The Splunk Distribution of the OpenTelemetry Collector is production tested; it is in use by a number of customers in their production environments
 - Customers that use our distribution can receive direct help from official Splunk support within SLA's
-- Customers can use or migrate to the Splunk Distribution of the OpenTelemetry Collector without worrying about future breaking changes to its core configuration experience for metrics and traces collection (OpenTelemetry logs collection configuration is in beta)
+- Customers can use or migrate to the Splunk Distribution of the OpenTelemetry Collector without worrying about future breaking changes to its core configuration experience for metrics and traces collection (OpenTelemetry logs collection configuration is in beta).
+There may be breaking changes to the Collector's own metrics.

 ## Getting Started